Heritage Needle Arts Sale:

 7:00 p.m to 9:15 p.m.

-Our location is St. Mary’s Road United Church, 613 St. Mary’s Road in the St. Vital area of Winnipeg.
+We are located at St. Mary’s Road United Church, 613 St. Mary’s Road in the St. Vital area of Winnipeg.
 Parking is easiest on St. Anne's Road.
-There is an entrance into the church hall directly from the street.)
+There is an entrance into the church hall directly from the street.

-A map can be found on our Membership page
+Membership information, as well as a map showing our location, can be found on our Membership page.

 The WEG logo was created by John Toyne to represent an old English Guild Hall.